CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/extendedcrafting/tablecrafting.md

         tierUltimate()
         ```

     - `#!groovy byte`.
 Sets if the recipe is removed.
 A value of 1 removes by the output, and a value of 2 removes by the resource location.
+(Default `0`).

         ```groovy
         replace()
         ```

     - `#!groovy boolean`.
 Sets if the recipe is horizontally mirrored.
+(Default `false`).

         ```groovy
         mirrored()
         mirrored(boolean)
         ```

     - `#!groovy Closure<ItemStack>`.
 Sets an operation that modifies the input items or output item.
-(Default `null`).

         ```groovy
         recipeFunction(Closure<ItemStack>)
         ```

     - `#!groovy Closure<Void>`.
 Sets an operation that happens when the recipe is crafted.
-(Default `null`).

         ```groovy
         recipeAction(Closure<Void>)